worthington10TW/worthington10TW/_posts/2020-09-06-training-in-pseudo-situ.markdown

 Nominate someone within the team to own the initiative.
 This involved making a copy of the form and sending it to the team, allowing the team enough time to fill it out, and reporting findings back to the team.

-During the pilot the questions did not change, we saw a dip in reponses, and occasionally results that triggered change.
+During the pilot the questions did not change, we saw a dip in responses, and occasionally results that triggered change.
 Without this tool the difficulties may have gone unnoticed and the health of our team would have suffered.

 We decided on the following questions, all with a comments section and RAG status.